devinekask/web2-docker/README.md

 # Goal
-The goal of this repo is to setup a local server for PHP development, in combination with MySQL and PHP.
+The goal of this repo is to setup a local server for PHP development, in combination with MariaDB and PHP.
 We'll be using [Docker](https://www.docker.com/ "Dockers Homepage") for this.

 # Installation
 ## Docker